 As with the Melbourne page, this is a list of indie / experimental / avantgarde filmmakers, not mainstream ones.

 If you'd like someone listed here, please email

-Essie Coffey - Aboriginal filmmaker and activist, she made the seminal film My Survival as an Aboriginal in 1979.
+Essie Coffey - Aboriginal filmmaker and activist, she directed the seminal film My Survival as an Aboriginal in 1978.

 John Conomos - Academic but also video artist, active for decades now.

 Susan Dermody - Intellectual filmmaker, she made the essay-like feature Breathing Under Water in 1991.